bjesus/air/README.md

 ![AIR screenshot](https://user-images.githubusercontent.com/55081/172224765-9f0efab0-f555-45b5-a053-186d2300373a.png)

-AIR is an graphical interface for e-readers that heavily relies on AwesomeWM.
+AIR is a graphical interface for e-readers that heavily relies on AwesomeWM.
 It's tested on the Kobo Clara HD using PostmarketOS, but perhaps it can be used elsewhere.
 It is a work in progress.

+AIR was created because most Linux graphical interfaces don't work very well with e-ink tablet out of the box.
+They often require keyboard or mouse to configure things.
+Sometimes, unique features such as cold & warm brightness cannot be easily controls.
+Lastly, things like proper suspend and resume can require some [hacks](suspend.sh).
+AIR aims to make these things Just Work ™️.

 ## Features

 - Tilling interface
 - Brightness control
 - WiFi toggling